brainsnorkel/sourdough/README.md

 Your flour, water, temperature, oven and yeast are going to be different than those used for this recipe so please adapt to your own conditions.

-Feel free to raise issues and send suggestions https://github.com/brainsnorkel/sourdough or @crgentle
+Feel free to raise issues and send suggestions at https://github.com/brainsnorkel/sourdough or [@crgentle](https://twitter.com/crgentle)

 ## Main Ingredients List